Hexabinome/As_des_As/README.md

 # As_des_As
 ###### Rules:
-As des As is a logic Prolog program of a plane fight with multiple IA.
+As des As (or Ace of Aces originally) is a plane fight board game published in 1980.
+This program is a playable version with multiple AIs, made with the logical programming langage Prolog.
-Each turn the two players will choose 3 actions to execute, at the same time.
+Each turn the two players will choose three actions that will be executed at the same time.
-During each move, if a plane is able to shoot the other one, it does and take off one life point of its opponent.
+During each move, a plane shoots its enemy if he is in range, which makes the latter lose one life point.
-A player win, when the other player's life has reached 0.
+A player wins when the other player's life has reached 0.

-Beware! if a player is out of the board at the end of the 3 moves, he looses the game.
+Beware!
+If a player is out of the board at the end of the three moves, he loses the game.

 ### IA:
 We provide many IA with different behaviour such as:
 - Random.
 - Offensive.
 - Defensive.
-- Hybrid
+- Hybrid.

 ### Human Player:
-In order to make this program, as ludic as possible, we provide the possibility to switch between an IA and a Human player, to challenge each IA.
+In order to make this program, as ludic as possible, we provide the possibility to switch between an AI and a human player, to challenge each IA.

 ### IHM:
-We have developed a light web interface to show the fight result between 2 IA or to take part of the battle!
+We have developed a light web interface to show the fight result between 2 AIs or to take part of the battle!